 Parks, paths and trails, & recreational amenities

-We have decreased the amount of time it will take you to apply, just submit your idea through our brief online application to our grants team.
+We have decreased the amount of time it will take you to apply, just submit your application through our brief online application to our grants team.

-Our team will sort through the idea, put it in the right category, and get back to you in 7-10 business days.
+Our team will sort through the application, put it in the right category, and get back to you in 7-10 business days.

 Your application seamlessly moves through our system and we'll be in touch with you concerning next steps.